Across the South Pennines there are 308 Scheduled Ancient Monuments Heritage and 6,024 Listed Buildings.

 But often overlooked is the impact fires have on known and as yet undiscovered archaeological and historical features.
 The peat itself is a record of the South Pennines, giving indications of environmental conditions going back to at least the Bronze Age (2500-750BCE).
 Evidence for Mesolithic hunter-gather communities also survives on Rivington Moor and Holcombe Moor in Lancashire and on Marsden Moor and Midgley Moor in West Yorkshire.
 Signs of a later Neolithic and Bronze Age settlement can be found on Ilkley Moor.

-These sites are irreplaceable, between 2018 and 2020 there have been eight large wildfires in the South Pennines so The South Pennine Trust works with / leads XXX South Pennines Wildfire Heritage Group works to:
+These sites are irreplaceable, between 2018 and 2020 there have been eight large wildfires in the South Pennines so The South Pennine Park works with / leads XXX South Pennines Wildfire Heritage Group works to:

 Enhance the understanding of the historic development of the South Pennines, assessing the condition of archaeological features and make management recommendations.
 We contribute towards the planning of future peatland regeneration projects and involve the general public and schools to raise awareness of the importance of archaeological features and the threats to their survival.